Quick Answer

 By establishing a clear process, you ensure that promotions are based on merit and that employees understand the expectations and requirements.

-Every organization is different when it comes to this process – a lot of companies aren’t able to promote people each year, or even every other year.
+Every organization is different when it comes to this process – many companies are not able to promote people each year, or even every other year.
 In these scenarios, it's important for employees who want to be promoted to be aware of the steps and timelines in order to earn a promotion.

 Promotions entail stepping into more challenging roles with greater responsibilities.
 Therefore, it's crucial to provide the necessary training and development opportunities to prepare candidates for their new positions.

-Even if you don’t have the resources to provide a lot of training – that’s okay!
+Even if you don’t have extensive resources to provide a lot of training – that’s okay!
 You can design a training program in a way that best suits your organization.

 This could include: